 This shopping window opened November 1st and closes December 15th for health plans that start January 1, 2021.
 Go online to healthcare.gov to shop for health plans for yourself or your family.
 You can also contact a local health insurance agent or one of the companies selling this coverage directly.

-South Carolinians will have as many as three companies to choose from, depending on where you live.
+South Carolinians will have as many as three companies to choose from, depending on where they live.

 Plans and prices can change each year, so even individuals and families that already have a plan in place should shop during this time.